 - the pills were received in 100% of cases

 Matt Hancock’s approval of DIY home abortions in the middle of a pandemic is effectively the re-introduction of backstreet abortions.
-It is dangerous, unaccountable and unregulated and goes against the 1967 Abortion Act.
+It is dangerous, unaccountable and needs to be stopped immediately.

 Protect the NHS?